hsemple/QGIS_Tutorials/source/attribute_spatial.rst

 **Section C (5 pts)**

-* The URL of an ArcGIS Online map showing the Covid19 rates or confirmed cases by counties for Michigan.
+* The URL of your ArcGIS Online map showing the Covid19 rates or confirmed cases by counties for Michigan.